Armée de libération du Québec: Notable actions

-On 30 January 1964, during Opération Casernes, the ALQ broke into the Fusiliers Mont-Royal's barrack in Montreal, subdued the nightwatchman along with a member of the Corps des Commissionnaires and captured a small number of employees who they tied up.
-The ALQ managed to steal 59 C1 rifles, 34 Sten guns, 4 Bren guns, 4 60-millimetre mortars, 3 Bazooka rocket launchers, 5 revolvers, 13,000 .22 long rifle rounds, 2,300 .303 British rounds, 2,000 7.62×51mm NATO rounds and multiple grenades.
-This robbery caused soldiers to be deployed outside of all barracks in the Montreal metropolitan area the next day.
-19 days later on 20 February 1963, the ALQ broke into the barrack of the 62nd regiment in Shawinigan and stole 33 Browning Hi-Power pistols, 12 transceivers, 1 Mimeograph, combat uniforms and UN blue helmets.
-On the same day, the ALQ occupied a military building in Trois-Rivières for 3 1/2 hours and managed to steal numerous rounds of ammunition.
+On 30 January 1964, during Opération Casernes, the ALQ broke into the Fusiliers Mont-Royal's armoury in Montreal, subdued the nightwatchman along with a member of the Corps of Commissionaires and captured a small number of employees, whom they tied up.
+The ALQ stole 59 C1 rifles, 34 Sten guns, 4 Bren guns, 4 60-millimetre mortars, 3 bazooka rocket launchers, 5 revolvers, 13,000 .22 long rifle rounds, 2,300 .303 British rounds, 2,000 7.62×51mm NATO rounds and multiple grenades.
+This robbery caused soldiers to be deployed outside of all armouries in the Montreal metropolitan area the next day.
+Nineteen days later on 20 February 1963, the ALQ broke into the armoury of the 62nd Field Artillery Regiment, RCA, in Shawinigan and stole 33 Browning Hi-Power pistols, 12 transceivers, 1 mimeograph, combat uniforms and UN blue helmets.
+On the same day, the ALQ occupied a military building in Trois-Rivières for 3 1/2 hours and stole numerous rounds of ammunition.

 On 9 April 1964, the Sûreté du Québec apprehended ALQ members Jean Lasalle, Jean Gagnon and René Dion after a failed robbery in Mont-Rolland.
 Between 21 April and 5 May, 5 other members of the ALQ were arrested.

 Disbandment

-The ALQ was disbanded in June 1964 and reorganized into the Armée Révolutionnaire du Québec (ARQ).
+The ALQ was disbanded in June 1964 and reorganized into the Armée Révolutionnaire du Québec (ARQ) (English: Revolutionary Army of Quebec).